RetroAbstract/rssguard/resources/docs/Documentation.md

 * `feedly` - For Feedly
 * `gmail` - For Gmail

-Then you need to go to **Edit** dialog of your account in RSS Guard (once you complete this migration guide) and check for all missing login information etc.
+Then you need to go to the **Edit** dialog of your account in RSS Guard (once you complete this migration guide) and check for all missing login information etc.

-<a id="accid"></a>Once you add the row to the `Accounts` table, it will be assigned a unique integer `id` value, which is used as a foreign key in other DB tables via `account_id` column.
+<a id="accid"></a>Once you add the row to the `Accounts` table, it will be assigned a unique integer `id` value, which is used as a foreign key in other DB tables via the `account_id` column.

 ### Converting `Feeds` table
 ***